back to Axiomatic Language Home Page

 ! format phone numbers and their codes for output file

-! - %outfile - output is text file of ph#-code pairs, 1 per line
+! - %outf - output is text file of ph#-code pairs, 1 per line

-!/ Given a sequence of original phone numbers and their encodings,
+!/ Given original phone numbers and their encodings, we get

-we get phonenum/encoding pairs and then format each of these
+!\ phonenum/code pairs and then format each of these for output.

 !\